Version 2.43 (01 Oct 2017)

 <Alias$wget>.
 A !Wget application can be obtained through

 http://www.riscos.info/packages/NetworkDetails.html.
-Wget must be used if you want to obtain information about a video prior to downloading.
+Wget must be used if you want to obtain information about a video prior to fetching it.

 http://www.users.on.net/~belles/software/ffmpeg/.
 Previously, Murnong could automatically convert YouTube videos to MPEG.
-But recent enhancements to the YouTube system mean that conversion is no longer a simple matter.
-So Murnong is now dedicated to fetching videos.
+But recent enhancements to the YouTube system mean that conversion is no longer a simple matter, so Murnong is now dedicated to fetching videos.
 To convert or play them, use FFmpeg or FFplay.
+Contact the author if you would like to try an alpha-quality FFplay which can play streams directly from Murnong.

 |For RISC OS 3.50+ systems||DOWNLOAD